Rome as a hot favourite detour destination for seasoned travelers

 The Roman Forum is a rectangular (plaza) as citizens of the ancient city referred to it as a marketplace or Forum Magnum.
 It is located in the valley between the Palatine and Capitoline Hills.

 Trevi fountain is an iconic site and popular among the travelers that drop coin in here as it is believed to be a magical fountain to make your wishes come true conspiring with the universe.
 It is the world’s largest Baroque Fountain with white marble sculptures and pristine and crystalline turquoise waters.
 The Trevi Fountain is the largest Baroque fountain in the city and one of the most famous fountains in the world.
-The fountain has appeared in several notable films like La Dolce Vita and Three Coins in the Fountain.
+The fountain has appeared in several notable films like La Dolce Vita and Three Coins in the Fountain and is potentially one of the favorite hotspots in Rome as a hot favourite detour destination for seasoned travelers.

 Piazza Navona is the site of the Domitian Stadium and is the main plaza and historical center of the city with showy fountains, baroque palazzi mansions and winding streets.
 The Fountain of Neptune and the Four Rivers Fountains are some of the iconic fountains.